dart-lang/language/working/macros/feature-specification.md

 #### Referring to generated declarations

 A key use of macros is generating new declarations.
-Since this declarations aren't useful if not called, it implies that handwritten code may contain references to declarations produced by macros.
+Since these declarations aren't useful if not called, it implies that handwritten code may contain references to declarations produced by macros.
 This means that before macros are applied, code may contain identifiers that cannot be resolved.